 IHT™ saves over 30% of the electricity cost compared to using a standard, unassisted, Ground Source Heat Pump for heating.
-IHT uses ground source heat pumps and owners of IHT systems will benefit from cashback of 3.4 pence per kilowatt hour of renewable heat delivered from the Renewable Heat Incentive (or 4.7 pence per kilowatt hour on systems below 100 kilowatt capacity).
-They will also receive a cashback of 8.5 pence per kWh on solar thermal if IHT is used to generate domestic hot water.
+IHT uses ground source heat pumps and owners of IHT systems can benefit from cashback of 9.36 pence per kilowatt hour of renewable heat delivered from the Renewable Heat Incentive.
+They will also receive a cashback of 10 pence per kWh on solar thermal if IHT is used to generate domestic hot water.

 The RHI means that the running cost of an efficient ground source heat pump installation can be reduced to a nominal level.
 For an IHT installation the RHI clean energy cashback may be larger than the cost of running it.